Your screen time may cause you cancer – but not for the reason you think!

 Why does blue light increase cancer risk?

-Blue light emitted from LED lights, tablet, computers, and cellphone screens interferes with melatonin production.
+Blue light emitted from LED lights, tablets, computers, and cellphone screens interfere with melatonin production.
 Melatonin is the hormone that tells our bodies when to go to sleep through our biological clock.
 Changes to our biological clock are thought to contribute to cancer.
-Another reason melatonin is so important is because it’s a powerful antioxidant!
+Another reason melatonin is so important is that it’s a powerful antioxidant!
 Antioxidants contribute to keeping cancer at bay!